joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

 - Attaching anything that is not just params to a route is not supported by the Router API, and this is intentional.
 It might work today, but it might not work tomorrow.
 - And so on.

+> Inane rambling: The point of the route being the only thing by which navigation between pages occurs, and of having page components always be written as if they are the only page in the app, is to reduce the amount of testing we need to do.
+If you have a tight coupling between pages, because a page requires not only a route transition but also some global non-route state transition, it means you must now test navigation between every single page and every other page in the app.
+By writing each page as separably as possible, that no longer becomes as much of a concern.

 #### What If I Don't Want To Refetch Data I Already Have?

 Then make sure your Requests Service supports the option to skip making a request if that request has been successfully received before.